FAQ'S

 Is there an age limit to ride?

 A child must be able to hold on to the driver.
-So we do not recommend very young children, such as toddlers.
-Very young children need to be seated in front of the driver and if the child squirms or falls asleep the driver will have to take their hands off the handlebars to hold onto them.
+So we highly recommend no one younger than 6 years old.
+Very young children need to be seated in front of the driver and if the child squirms or falls asleep (yes, they really fall asleep) the driver will have to take their hands off the handlebars to hold onto them.
 You need both hands to drive, one hand on the gas and the other hand on the brake.

 What is the minimum age to drive?